 - Vitamin E

 While not a very large fruit, one persimmon contains 21 grams of sugar!

 - Clear your skin

 - Boost your sex life

 - Fight heat stroke

-But they do also come with a high level of sugar per serving at 46 grams of sugar in one whole mango!
-When taken as only a serving it still sits at about 15 grams of sugar.
+But they also come with a high level of sugar per serving at 46 grams of sugar in one whole mango!
+It still sits at about 15 grams of sugar per serving.

 Bananas are a favorite among the tasty fruit options out there.
 And they do offer great health benefits such as:

 - Moderating blood sugar levels